 CT Scanner and Ultrasound

-Greene County General Hospital recently purchased a new Aplio 500 ultrasound machine.
-The Aplio 500 delivers outstanding performance for superior clinical precision and diagnostic confidence.
+Greene County General Hospital recently purchased a new Mindray Resona 7 ultrasound machine.
+Mindray Resona 7 delivers outstanding performance for superior clinical precision and diagnostic confidence.
 Its revolutionary High Density Beamforming architecture provides clinical images of exceptional resolution and detail.